allison-abad/code-wars/readme.md

 # code-wars
-This folder contains the daily code war practice problems  I have worked on, .
+This folder contains the daily code war practice problems  I have worked on.

 ## How It's Made: